hitokiri-mata/katacoda-courses/kubernetes-fundamentals/first-app/step6-rollout.md

 `kubectl describe pod hello | grep "Image:"`{{execute}}

 2\.
-Another way is to modify the YAML then apply the change with the _update_ command.
+Another way is to modify the YAML then apply the change with the _replace_ command.

-Restore the Pod's container 3
-image the version back to the original version
+After trying the above `set image` change the image back using the `replace` which will move the container back to version 1.9 as specified in the YAML.

 `kubectl replace -f echoserver.yaml`{{execute}}

-Verify the version has been restored.
+Verify the version has been restored to 1.9.

 `kubectl describe pod hello | grep "Image:"`{{execute}}